poldham/underwater/README.md

 The datasets have different update schedules and an archive of each dataset is provided in `/data` and can be called with the package.

 1. The GEBCO Gazeteer is rarely updated.
-The package archives a version of the dataset from 2017-12-29 and can be called using `underwater::gebco` or data("gebco").
+The package archives a version of the dataset from 2023-07-17 and can be called using `underwater::gebco` or data("gebco").

 ```{r}
 gebco <- underwater::gebco
 ```

 2. The Interridge Hydrothermal vents database is updated infrequently.
 An archived version can be accessed using `underwater::vents` or data("vents").
-To import an updated version use `import_vents()`.

 ```{r}
 vents <- underwater::vents